BetterLordWilliam/WOPersonalSite/wopersonalsite/content/portfolio/keyfinder.md

 The creation of this game was an exercise in object-oriented design as well as a test of my knowledge of programming concepts such as recursion.

-## How to Run

-Visit the links bar at the bottom of this page to find a link which will take you to a download mirror.
-Enjoy!

-*Java is required to be able to run this project.*

 ## What to do

 In the KeyFinder game you are the key finder, a character who must collect keys to open locked doors and access the final purple chest of each level.
 There are four levels in total each containing three to four different keys.